-The Department of Philosophy offers admitted PhD students a five-year financial aid package with an annual entry stipend, plus tuition and health care benefits.
+The Department of Philosophy offers admitted PhD students a five-year financial aid package with an annual stipend, plus tuition and health care benefits.
 Students must be in good academic standing in the program to receive the aid.

 The teaching assistantship is the most common form of support for our graduate students.
 In their first semester, first-year students typically hold a quarter-time teaching assistantship and a quarter-time departmental fellowship, progressing to a half-time teaching assistantship in their second semester.
 From the second year on, students who are teaching assistants usually hold half-time appointments.
 In their capacity as assistants, half-time teaching assistants work approximately 20 hours per week during the term of appointment.
 As a teaching assistant, students in their first several years of the program conduct discussion sections in an introductory course taught by an instructor or serve as graders for a more advanced course.
 Advanced students have opportunities to design their own course and teach as graduate student instructors.

 Some students are appointed as research assistants to assist individual faculty members with their own research endeavors—for example, a book publication or grant research.